AutoScout24/s3-website-tasks/README.md

 Creates custom redirect definitions which can be used to upload 0 byte objects to S3 for 301 redirects using the `x-amz-website-redirect-location` metadata property.
 The `redirectsFolder` is scanned for csv files which must have the FQDN as filename (example: `www.autoscout24.de.csv`).
 The first column must be the url FROM which should be redirected and the second column the url TO which should be redirected.

+**Note:** This function assumes HTTPS as protocol.

 The function yields a list of `RedirectDefinition` objects which have the following structure: `{s3Key, redirectUrl}`.

-Example:
+Example csv file format:

 `"moto/speling-error","moto/spelling-error"`

-#### `createTrailingSlashRedirectDefinitions(rootFolder)`
+#### `createTrailingSlashRedirectDefinitions({tldFolder, pathPrefix})`

+* **fqdn** - The fully qualified domain name
+* **pathPrefix** - The url path prefix to use for redirects
-* **rootFolder** - The folder containing all html files
+* **rootFolder** - The folder with all html files inside TLD subdirectories

-Creates trailing slash redirect definitions for all folders inside `rootFolder`.
+Creates trailing slash redirect definitions for folder responsible for the TLD of the provided FQDN inside `rootFolder`.
+The `fqdn` and `pathPrefix` parameters are required in order to construct the correct redirect URL.
 The respective resulting key is the same as the according folder but without the trailing slash.
 The definitions can be used to upload 0 byte objects to S3 for 301 redirects using the `x-amz-website-redirect-location` metadata property.

 The function yields a list of `RedirectDefinition` objects which have the following structure: `{s3Key, redirectUrl}`.

+**Note:** This function automatically assumes HTTPS as protocol.

 #### `createOrUpdateStack({stackName, cloudFormationTemplate})`